 Make sure that the piping used for French drains are perforated as this would enable an unimpeded flow of water.
 PVC is one of the most popular materials used for French drain piping because it’s widely available and relatively inexpensive.
 However, feel free to check other options as well, such as ABS (acrylonitrile butadiene styrene) and corrugated plastic.

-Stratum Structural Systems is a local company that specializes in waterproofing and various foundation issues.
+Stratum Structural Systems is a local company that specializes in waterproofing and various foundation and exterior water issues.
 Apart from that, we also offer concrete leveling and egress window repair services.
 Call us at (314) 620-8153 or fill out our contact form to request a free consultation.